Guide

 Common business exemptions

-- Clothing under $110: Exempt from 4% state tax (local taxes may still apply)
+• Clothing under $110: exempt from the 4% state tax, though local taxes may still apply

-- Nonprofit sales: 501(c)(3) organizations with proper documentation avoid all sales tax
+• Nonprofit purchases: 501(c)(3) organizations with proper documentation pay no sales tax

 Tax-exempt documents

-- Form ST-121: This is the Exempt Use Certificate, which applies when businesses purchase items for a tax-exempt use, like manufacturing equipment or buying items for resale.
+• Form ST-121 (Exempt Use Certificate): applies when businesses purchase items for tax-exempt purposes, such as manufacturing equipment or resale inventory

 Request the right form from your customer to confirm and document the exempt sale.